dougeby/IntuneDocs/intune/device-enrollment-program-enroll-ios.md

 9. To save the profile settings, choose **Create** on the **Create Enrollment Profile** blade.
 The enrollment profile appears in the Apple Enrollment Program Enrollment Profiles list.

 ## Sync managed devices
-Now that Intune has permission to manage your devices, you can synchronize Intune with Apple to see your managed devices in the Intune portal.
+Now that Intune has permission to manage your devices, you can synchronize Intune with Apple to see your managed devices in Intune in the Azure portal.

-1. In the Intune portal, choose **Device enrollment** >  **Apple Enrollment** > **Enrollment Program Devices**.
+1. In Intune in the Azure portal, choose **Device enrollment** >  **Apple Enrollment** > **Enrollment Program Devices**.
 2. Under **Enrollment Program Devices**, choose **Sync**.

   ![Screenshot of Enrollment Program Devices node selected and Sync link being chosen.](./media/enrollment-program-device-sync.png)